J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

-We also find that the results with $\mathcal{X}_{\rm ISL}$ magnitudes mimic those in Table~\ref{tab:jplus_calib}.
+We also found that the results with $\mathcal{X}_{\rm ISL}$ magnitudes mimic those in Table~\ref{tab:jplus_calib}.
 The negligible change with respect to DR1 and after applying the ZSL reflects that metallicity variations along the MW impacts the calibration at scales larger than a few square degrees.
-This limited local impact is exacerbated when distant pointings are compared, as analysed in the next section.
+This limited local impact is exacerbated when distant pointings are compared, as analyzed in the next section.